thepirat000/Audit.NET/README.md

 ## Data providers

-A _data provider_ (or _storage provider_) contains the logic to handle the audit event output, where you define what to do with the audit logs.
+A _data provider_ (or _storage sink_) contains the logic to handle the audit event output, where you define what to do with the audit logs.

 You can use one of the [data providers included](#data-providers-included) or inject your own mechanism by creating a class that inherits from `AuditDataProvider` and overrides its methods:

-- `InsertEvent`: should return a unique ID for the event.
+- `InsertEvent`: should store the event and return a unique ID for it.
-- `ReplaceEvent`: should update an event given its ID, this method is only called for [Creation Policies](#event-creation-policy) **Manual** or **InsertOnStartReplaceOnEnd**.
+- `ReplaceEvent`: should update an event given its ID.
+This method is only called for [Creation Policies](#event-creation-policy) **Manual** or **InsertOnStartReplaceOnEnd**.

 If your data provider will support asynchronous operations, you must also implement the following methods:

 - `InsertEventAsync`: Asynchoronous implementation of the InsertEvent method.
 - `ReplaceEventAsync`: Asynchoronous implementation of the ReplaceEvent method.

-Also, if your data provider will support event retrieval, you should implement the following methods:
+Also, if your data provider will support event retrieval, you should implement the methods:

 - `GetEvent`: Retrieves an event by id.
 - `GetEventAsync`: Asynchoronous implementation of the GetEvent method.